Narai (Narai-juku) in Kiso Valley

 Facts & Figures

-Narai (Narai-juku), an old post town along the Nakasendo Route, is the perfect example of how traditional Japanese architecture looked like during the Edo period (1603 – 1868).
+Narai (Narai-juku), an old post town along the Nakasendo Route at the foot of the Torii Mountain Pass (1197m), is with its historical buildings the perfect example of how traditional Japanese architecture looked like during the Edo period (1603 – 1868).
 The town belongs to one of Japan's protected areas for the preservation of traditional buildings.
-Japan Rail Pass Buy now and Save >
+Japan Rail Pass Since 2004 I have traveled nearly every year to Japan.
+The rail pass made my life easier to discover all those amazing places in my favorite country.

 Narai was during his heydays the most successful and wealthiest out of eleven towns along the route.
 It was also called "Narai of a Thousand Houses".
-The wooden buildings would stretch for over 1 km.
+The two-story wooden buildings would stretch for over 1 km.
+These days you will find there 50 historic buildings.
 The town is also the heart of the Kiso lacquer-making industry.
-When you stroll around make sure to visit some of the lacquer-ware shops or check out the nice restaurants and minshuku lodges.
+When you stroll around make sure to visit some of the lacquer-ware shops or check out the nice restaurants, cafes, and minshuku lodges (traditional bed & breakfast lodgings operated by families).
+The shops are usually closing by 4:00 pm.
+The town itself consists of three parts, downtown (Shimomachi), midtown (Nakamachi), and uptown (Kanmachi).
 A hiking tour connecting the old post towns Narai, Tsumago and Magome is my must-do recommendation for you on your Japan trip.
+One more tip: Soba noodles are a specialty in the Kiso Valley area and you should try it out in one of the restaurants in the town.

 My tips for local activities

-Explore within a day trip the best parts of Narai, Matsumoto Castle or Nagano with a local English-speaking guide.
-Check out this page > for more details.
+Explore within a day trip the best parts of Narai, Matsumoto Castle, or Nagano with a local English-speaking guide.
+The personalized tour by our partner GetYourGuide is an absolute highlight.
+For more details check out this page >

 History